About Customizing Survey Content Based on Historical Response Data

 - Repeat Steps 11-18 for each of the past surveys you want to pull in.

-- Save your survey flow.
+- Apply changes to your survey flow.

 - Use the fields you are pulling from past surveys to create custom paths in your survey.